 Do you want to improve your aim in Fortnite?

-Choosing your sensitivity is one of the most decisions you’ll ever make.
+Then choosing your sensitivity is one of the most decisions you’ll ever make.

 The right sensitivity will help you hit more shotgun shots and could improve your building as well.